 All of this is really just a way of explaining that your choice of web host is important and has an impact on your business, since slow speeds and downtime can affect both your direct sales and SEO ranking.
 Having a big burst of traffic only to find your server falls over because of limited resources is major false economy.

 It makes sense to choose an option that is fast, reliable and compatible with your websites.
-I am happy to take care of this for customers when I design them a website and deal with these points, so you simply order your design and watch your business grow.
+I am happy to assist customers in choosing the right web host when I design them a website and deal with these points, so you simply order your design and watch your business grow.
 For most small businesses a basic shared hosting plan is adequate and I generally recommend Kualo.

 Something I think about quite often is the choice of font, which can completely change the perception of your business when a visitor arrives at your website.
 There is very rarely a good reason to choose Comic Sans, but something like Gotham or Museo Sans creates a very professional impression.